mariannazhang/PowerPoint-auto-coding/readme.md

 _Viewing the UserForm object._ Here we are looking at the `UserForm` object, and can move around the fields, change how the fields look, and change how the form generally looks.
 At right we have the Toolbox, with which we can add new fields (View > Toolbox if you can't see the Toolbox menu).
 At bottom left we have the Properties menu, where we can see that `condition` is a `ListBox` object (`ListBox` only accepts specified values).

 ![View in VBA looking at the UserForm code](/readme_images/VBA_UserForm_code.png) _Viewing the UserForm code._ Here we are looking at the `UserForm` code, specifically how the UserForm is initialized.
-Note that `condition` is initialized with specified values for `condition`: "condition1", "condition2", and "condition3".
+Note that the form field `condition` is initialized with specified values for `condition` ("condition1", "condition2", and "condition3") that users can choose from.

 # Running participants live
 - **Make sure `data.xlsx`, the Excel data sheet, is closed** so PowerPoint can edit it.